Jaemin Woo

 jaemin_woo@brown.edu · CV · Google Scholar

-Affective Polarization and the Marriage Market
+Affective Polarization and Long-Term Partnership

 with Camilla Adams